Lab 5 In-Class: Exploring Data Representation &

 - The program will only work correctly for base 10 numbers that fit in

 4 digits in the new base.
 We know that in base 2 the maximum unsigned integer

 that will fit in 4 bits is 11112 which equals 15 in base 10 (or

 24 - 1).
 In base 8, the maximum number is 77778

 which equals 4095 in base 10 (or 84 - 1).
 In general, the

 maximum base 10 number that fits in 4 base b digits is b4 - 1.

 Add an assignment statement to the program to compute this value for the

 it to the variable maxNumber.
 Add a statement that prints out the

 result (appropriately labeled).
-Run the program to make sure it
+Compile and run the program to make sure it

 is correct so far.